benhaslett/Ben-Haslett/README.md

 - Successfully managing a team of 4 through day-to-day IT operations across councils Manly Office and associated remote sites
 - Enhanced Capacity of Existing Council Services
 - Engaged Change Agent
-- Accountable for budget of $900k

 **Achievements**
+- Maintained focus on our customers and continued to deliver value in an agile way during the merger
 - Successfully leveraged PowerShell automation to keep email contacts in sync across three domains
-- Empowered my people by helping them to automate O365 migration processes
+- Empowered people by helping them to automate O365 migration processes
 - Strategically expanded Public Wi-Fi network
 - Driving a change in organisational culture by modelling behaviour that reflects councils core values